 - 1 Make sure you understand the normal behavior of the LED.
-See Section 3.3 on page 35. - 2 Check the hardware connections.
-See Section 3.1 on page 30. - 3 Inspect your cables for damage.
-Contact the vendor to replace any damaged cables. - 4 Turn the Switch off and on. - 5 Disconnect and re-connect the power adaptor or cord to the Switch (in AC models or if the AC power supply is connected in AC/DC models).

-6 If the problem continues, contact the vendor.
+See Section 3.3 on page 40. - 2 Check the hardware connections.
+See Section 3.1 on page 35. - 3 Inspect your cables for damage.
+Contact the vendor to replace any damaged cables. - 4 Turn the Switch off and on. - 5 Disconnect and re-connect the power adaptor or cord to the Switch. - 6 If the problem continues, contact the vendor.